mukeshtiwari/Assignment/README.md

 The security of this whole scheme hinges on length of byte and collision resistence of hash function.
-If the lenght of bytes used are small then adversary can brute froce all the possible bits (2 ^ n where n is length of byte) and combine it with all possible cards to produce the matching commitment.
+If the lenght of bytes used are small then adversary can brute force all the possible bits (2 ^ n where n is length of byte) and combine it with all possible cards to produce the matching commitment.
 Similarly,  if hash function is not collision resistant, then he can produce same commitment with different values of random bytes and card.